ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 }
 ```

-Let's take a moment to digest the new constructs below in this code:
+Let's take a moment to digest the new constructs in this code:

 - The [`http`](https://lib.ballerina.io/ballerina/http/latest) module provides high-level abstractions to work with the HTTP protocol.
 - The listener declaration creates a new HTTP listener with the port `8080`.
 The `listener` is the entity, which receives the network input and then routes it to the attached service(s).